 The school has a wide range of Safeguarding policies and procedures.
 Our Child Protection policy is available on request and can be found on the school website.
 All staff are made aware of the procedures in place in relation to Safeguarding through the schools induction process and Staff training.

-Any concerns in relation to the safety and well-being of any child should be reported immediately to the school’s named persons for Child Protection, Mr S. Wright (Headteacher), Mrs. S. Hall (Deputy Headteacher), Mrs L Howarth (Early Years Leader) or Mrs A. Moore (Chair of Governor).
+Any concerns in relation to the safety and well-being of any child should be reported immediately to the school’s named persons for Child Protection, Mr S. Wright (Headteacher), Mrs. A. Taylor (SENDCo), Mrs L Howarth (Early Years Leader) or Mrs A. Moore (Chair of Governor).

 GIFTED & TALENTED